kyma-project/registry-proxy/docs/user/README.md

 # Registry Proxy Module

+> [!IMPORTANT]
+> The Registry Proxy module is a community module and is not automatically updated or maintained.
+For more information on community modules and how to install them, see [Community Modules](https://kyma-project.io/#/community-modules/user/README).

 Learn more about the Registry Proxy module.
 Use it to enable the creation of Kubernetes workloads from images pulled from your on-premises Docker registries.